 Portrait and history

 In 1923, Albrecht Schnizler constructed the first hand-held drill.
 The name Metabo is derived from this metal drill.
-Today, the company with tradition employs 1,800 persons, 1.080 of which in Nürtingen, Germany.
+Today, the company with tradition employs almost 1,900 persons, 1.100 of which in Nürtingen, Germany.
 25 subsidiaries and more than 90 agencies ensure that Metabo's premium solutions can be found in almost all countries.

 Apart from mains-powered and compressed air solutions, we continuously focus on the vision of a cordless construction site and are leaders in the battery pack technology in order to offer more freedom with the highest possible power to professionals.
 Metabo holds more than 700 patents and property rights.
 The Swabian supplier of robust, powerful and ergonomic professional solutions develops and produces for users in construction and renovation and metal trade and industry.

 - Manufacturer of professional power tools and accessories

 - Worldwide almost 1,900 employees, 1,100 of which in Nürtingen, Germany

 - More than 75 trainees and BA students